 Public Works Topics

 The City contracts with a range of private entities and other municipalities to deliver DPW services.
 General grounds maintenance, landscaping, snow plowing and winter maintenance, and leaf pickup services are provided by Brilar.
-Water and sewer maintenance is provided by the City of Royal Oak.
+Water and sewer maintenance is provided by the Oakland County Water Resources Commission.
 Tree maintenance services are provided by Davey.

 Pleasant Ridge is a member of SOCRRA, which provides garbage, recycling, and yard waste pickup for southeast Oakland County communities.
 SOCRRA contracts with garbage haulers to provide pickup to member communities.
 Tringali is the garbage hauler for Pleasant Ridge.